Superrehtard/old_diaspora_wiki/Developer-Feature-Wishlist.md

 ### 14) Add Tests to [This Pull Request](https://github.com/diaspora/diaspora/tree/xray7224-adds-lang-url-param)
 This was contributed to us by a user.
 It's a relatively simple fix, but the contributor was unable to write tests for it.
 Let's help this person out and make sure that we can get it merged in!

+### 15) Document the code.
+Please document the existing code and also consider documenting your code as much as you can when you send us a pull request.
+It helps others who fork the repository to understand and work on it.